ppx17/jest-transformer-esbuild/README.md

 # jest-transformer-esbuild

-A simple Jest transformer using esbuild, supports mocks and `istanbul ignore` comments.
+A simple Jest transformer using esbuild.

+Supports:
+* mocks
+* `istanbul ignore` comments, see below for details
+* sync and async transformers
+* Jest ESM mode

-* `istanbul ignore` must be defines as multiline legal comments, for example
+`istanbul ignore` comments should be defineds as multiline legal comments
 ```typescript
 /*! istanbul ignore next */
 ```